Bachelor of Science in International Business

 Students are strongly encouraged to choose electives that have an international component, including language courses and courses on regions, international public health, international development, political science, public and nonprofit, geography, and sustainability.

-1 Must be taken after UW 1020 and in separate semesters.
+1 Courses must be taken after completion of UW 1020 and in separate semesters.

 Students who are pursuing international business as a second major are required to complete the following courses.
 Non-GWSB students may declare international business as a second major directly with their home school advisor; a signature from a GWSB academic advisor is not required.